hartwigmedical/hmftools/cuppa/README.md

 This classifier relies solely on relative SNV counts via the 96 trinucleotide buckets frequently used for cosmic signatures.
 The cosmic signatures are not used directly, but the classifier is designed to capture the obvious similarities that can also be observed via signatures capturing known cancer specific mutagenic effects such as UV & Smoking and also background signatures per cancer type.

 Unlike the genomic position similarity which determines a consensus view of mutational distribution, the SNV_96_PAIRWISE classifier does not create a consensus view per tumor type as tumor types may have a diverse range of mutational profiles.
 Instead the classifier calculates a pairwise cosine similarity between the sample in question and every other sample in the Hartwig cohort.
+To help smooth the noise in low tumor mutational burden samples, a fixed 100 mutations are added to each sample matching the median cohort SNV96 distribution pan-cancer prior to the calculation of pair-wise similarity

 Once a pairwise CSS has been determined, a score is calculated for each pair using the following formula:
 ```
-Score(i,j) = 50^[-100*(1-CSS)] ^[ maxCSS^8] * mutationCountWeightFactor * cohortSizeWeightFactor
+Score(i,j) = 50^[-100*(1-CSS)] ^[ maxCSS^10] * mutationCountWeightFactor * cohortSizeWeightFactor
 ```
 Where:
 * MaxCSS is the maximum pairwise CSS for any sample in the cohort.
 This factor reduces confidences in general for samples that have no close pairwise match.